 This 20 years old restaurant is a trendy place with an attentive service.
-You should book ahead and if you take my suggestion, ask for a table by the window.
+You should book ahead and – take my word for it – ask for a table by the window.

 There is an executive lunch menu (€16/€18).
 Dinner is à la carte, and the price is around €35/person.
 The cuisine is based on typical Portuguese dishes and some of French or Italian influence.
 And, naturally, there is a superb wine list to go along.

-You shouldn’t miss the starters, such as chèvre cheese in puff pastry, or a carpaccio.
+You shouldn’t miss the starters, such as chèvre cheese in puff pastry.
 In the main dishes, codfish cooked with bread crumbs is quite famous, but there are many other temptations.

 As I am a vegetarian, I usually delight myself with a tagliattelli al pesto with grilled vegetables 🙂

 How to get there: take the tram Line 1 until Ouro.
 The house is a 2 minutes walking distance.

 by Amass.
 Cook.